fs3cs0ciety/linux-rootkit/README.md

 # RastaMon Linux Rootkit

-*Simple POC of a Linux kernel module that utilizes both ftrace and kprobes and poses as a rootkit to stealthily hook its syscalls and leave no trace!*
+*Simple POC of a Linux kernel module for latest kernel version that utilizes both ftrace and kprobes and poses as a rootkit to stealthily hook its syscalls and leave no trace!*

 ## Core Capabilities